 Following a review of the survey information, the Board of Prairie Valley School Division hosted a public engagement/information meeting at Greenall High School.
 The purpose of the meeting was to provide an opportunity for open discussion around the Highway One Corridor Plan.

-Given the results and research, the Board of Education for Prairie Valley School Division has opted to proceed with option 2.
+Given the results and research, the Board of Education for Prairie Valley School Division opted to proceed with two smaller collegiates.

 Reasons for the Board’s Decision